visit-dav/visit/src/doc/tutorials/CCL.rst

 values are also useful fields to use.

-We compare using two operators, Theshold and Isovolume, to cut the mesh according to a scalar field.
+We compare using two operators, Threshold and Isovolume, to cut the mesh according to a scalar field.
 These methods produce different mesh topologies which influence the Connected Components Labeling result.

 Threshold